 - Play doctor kit (I removed tools that the eye doctor would probably not use, such as stethoscope.)

 - Books or magazines for the waiting room

 Make your space as simple or elaborate as you choose.
 Include props you have but remember that kids will still have great pretend play with only a few items.
 You could also use the Dramatic Play Doctor’s Office Kit in your center.

 Encourage some kids to be the doctors and other staff and other kids to be the patients.
+Read one of these Doctor Books For Preschoolers.
 Talk about how people work together in a community to help.
 I encourage kids to use the materials in their own ways.